 Ted O'Brien MP – Federal Member for Fairfax

-Ted is a family man who entered parliament with 20-plus years of experience in business and a track record as a community leader.
+Ted is a family oriented person who entered parliament with over 20 years experience in business and a track record as a community leader.

 He then worked for Australia’s rice industry, focusing on international negotiations with a particular focus on Japan and market entry work across various Asian markets that were looking to enter the World Trade Organisation, including Greater China.